Slow visit through Isafjördur

 We visited the maritime history museum first.
 Although we had not changed any money for Icelandic krónur, we had no trouble using Euros everywhere we went including admission at the museum.
 There was a sign near the entry that admission was five Euro.
 I pulled out a ten expecting to be handed two tickets.
 I did get those two tickets, but I also received a two Euro coin as well.
 I looked back at the sign thinking that I had read it correctly, but "Oh, no!"
 The next line on the sign was "Senior: 4 Euro."
 I don't know what to think of that.
 I like having the extra money, but I was taken aback by the fact that the clerk assumed we were of an age

 Next we walked into the main part of town.
 (The maritime museum was near our ship and the water.)
 We found a cafe with free wi-fi and Philip settled in for a while so he could catch up on email.
 The Internet connection on the ship is slow, weak and unreliable.
 I had a cola, but then left him to work while I shopped.
-I found a nice place for souvenirs that wasn't too expensive and bought the woolen mittens that I wanted to get, didn't find in Lerwick, Scotland.
+I found a nice place for souvenirs that wasn't too expensive and bought the woolen mittens that I wanted to get, but didn't find in Lerwick, Scotland.

 When I was finished shopping, I went back to the cafe to meet up with Philip, and we did a walking tour of the town all the way down to the library.
 It wasn't open when we were there though, but several senior couples (people who clearly looked older than us) were sitting on benches outside the building.
 The weather is beautiful today--about 65 degrees and sunny.

 We stopped for lunch at the Hotel Isafjorour.
-It was one of two restaurants that we had good recommendations for.
+It was one of two restaurants that we had good recommendations for

 The three towns in Iceland that we visit on this cruise are all inside fjords.
 Isafjordur is in the Skutulsfjordur which is inside the larger Isafjardardjup Fjord.
 The sights traveling through the fjords are not as dramatic as fjords in Norway, but still beautiful.
 There are little villages and farmland along the coast when the lava landscape gives way to arable and liveable land.